Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Knowledge-informed Paradigm Transfer

-\paragraph{to \texttt{NodePair} with \texttt{Mol2Mol}/\texttt{ActPred} paradigm.} The counterpart of retrosynthesis applies the \texttt{NodePair} plus the \texttt{Mol2Mol} or \texttt{ActPred} paradigm to solve this problem.
-RetroXpert~\cite{DBLP:conf/nips/YanDZZY0H20} proposes to identify the potential reaction centers within the target molecule using a novel GNN, and then employs a Transformer-based mechanism to translate SMILES representations of synthon graphs into reactants by the \texttt{Mol2Mol} paradigm.
-Unlike them, G2G~\cite{DBLP:conf/icml/ShiXG0T20} completes the second step via a series of graph transformations, where a synthon can be translated into a reactant by sampling action sequences from the distribution.
-Consistent with \texttt{ActPred}, they first autoregressively generate a sequence of graph transformation actions (e.g., edge labeling, node selection), and then apply them on the initial synthon graph.
+As for the counterpart of retrosynthesis, \textsc{NodePair} in conjunction with \textsc{Mol2Mol} or \textsc{ActPred} can be applied to tackle this problem.
+RetroXpert~\cite{DBLP:conf/nips/YanDZZY0H20} proposes to identify the potential reaction centers within the target molecule using a novel GNN, and then employs a Transformer-based mechanism to translate SMILES representations of synthon graphs into reactants by the \textsc{Mol2Mol} paradigm.
+On the other hand, G2G~\cite{DBLP:conf/icml/ShiXG0T20} completes the second step via a series of graph transformations, where a synthon can be translated into a reactant by sampling action sequences from the distribution.
+Consistent with \textsc{ActPred}, they first autoregressively generate a sequence of graph transformation actions (e.g., edge labeling, node selection), and then apply them on the initial synthon graph.